The following options may be used in the fourth field of each

 respect to the sector numbers used in initialization vector

 by the same negative amount.
-Hence, if offset=
+Hence, if offset=n is given,

 sector n will get a sector number of 0 for the IV